RuleBasedIntegration/RuleBasedIntegration.github.io/vision.md

 All the integration rules, test suite problems and results demonstrating the above benefits are freely available on [Rubi's website](http://www.apmaths.uwo.ca/~arich/) and on GitHub's [RuleBasedIntegration/Rubi webpage](https://github.com/RuleBasedIntegration/Rubi).

-## Rule-based Decision Trees Uniquely Exist
+## Rule-based Decision Trees Exist and Are Unique

 Finally, it should be noted that **Rubi** is an ever improving, but imperfect, model of the actual integration decision tree existing in some Platonic sense.
 In the same way, software simulating a hurricane is just an imperfect model of the actual hurricane blowing in the physical world.
 So **Rubi** may be just a model, but she's a darn good-looking one.